Close Menu

 Star Wars: Visions is a collection of animated short films from Kamikaze Douga, Geno Studio (Twin Engine), Studio Colorido (Twin Engine), TRIGGER, Kinema Citrus, Science Saru, and Production I.G.
 The strength of the anthology format is that each and every studio brings their signature styles to Star Wars.
 Additionally, the episodes aren’t beholden to any one timeline.
 Some take place before Order 66, some after, and others feel timeless.
 But what they all do is bring forth a magic and wonder that I honestly haven’t felt in Star Wars in a long time.

-Star Wars: Visions offers up stories that align perfectly with the tone and spirit of existing Star Wars stories.
-Because of this, the series is highly accessible for those who may not have ventured into anime before.
+As a result, the series is highly accessible to those who may not have previously ventured into anime.
 While some existing anime elements will be excitingly new for those who haven’t watched that animation, there are also beautiful explorations of Jedi that will excite anime fans who aren’t Star Wars fans as well.
 Star Wars: Visions offers a bridge that can be crossed by any fan; it effortlessly tells stories that require no prior knowledge.

 Additionally, as what may be the first time people sit down to watch anime, these seven studios have brought their A-game while also showcasing the diversity in anime itself.
 With anime breaking new ground throughout the pandemic, especially where the Demon Slayer movie is concerned, Star Wars: Visions will be a new gateway.
 And that in and of itself is astounding.